Brandon Copeland (linebacker): Baltimore Ravens

-On April 27, 2013, he signed with the Baltimore Ravens as an undrafted free agent.
-He was waived on August 31, 2013.
+On April 27, 2013, Copeland signed with the Baltimore Ravens as an undrafted free agent.
+He was waived on August 31.

 Tennessee Titans

-He signed with the Tennessee Titans to their practice squad on October 8, 2013.
-He was released from the Titans’ practice squad on November 5, 2013, but re-signed to the team's practice squad on November 12, 2013.
-He signed with the Titans to a future contract on December 31, 2013.
+Copeland was signed to the Tennessee Titans practice squad on October 8, 2013.
+He was released from the Titans practice squad on November 5, and re-signed to the practice squad on November 12.
+Copeland signed with Tennessee to a future contract on December 31.

 Detroit Lions

-On April 7, 2015, Copeland signed a one-year contract with the Detroit Lions.
-It came after he participated in the NFL Veterans Combine, where he, along with Ifeanyi Momah, were the only participants to be offered contracts.
+On March 22, 2015, Copeland participated in the NFL Veterans Combine.
+On April 7, Copeland signed a one-year contract with the Detroit Lions.
+After participating in the combine, he and Ifeanyi Momah were the only participants to be offered contracts.

-Copeland suffered a torn pectoral in the Lions' first preseason game of 2017 and was ruled out for the season.
+In 2017, Copeland suffered a torn pectoral in the Lions' first preseason game and was ruled out for the season.

 New York Jets

 On March 19, 2018, Copeland signed with the New York Jets.
 He played in 16 games with 10 starts, recording 35 combined tackles, and five sacks.

 On March 25, 2019, Copeland re-signed with the Jets.
-He was suspended the first four games of the 2019 season for violating the league's policy on performance-enhancing substances.
-He was reinstated from suspension on October 7, 2019, and was activated prior to Week 6.
+He was suspended for the first four games of the 2019 season by violating the league's policy on performance-enhancing substances.
+He was reinstated from the suspension on October 7 and activated prior to Week 6.

-In week 9 against the Miami Dolphins, Copeland recorded a team high 9 tackles and sacked Ryan Fitzpatrick once in the 26–18 loss.
+In Week 9 against the Miami Dolphins, Copeland recorded a team-high 9 tackles and sacked Ryan Fitzpatrick once in the 18–26 loss.

 New England Patriots

 On March 25, 2020, Copeland signed a $1.1 million contract with the New England Patriots.
-He was placed on injured reserve on October 28, 2020, after suffering a torn pectoral in Week 7.
+On October 28, he was placed on injured reserve after suffering a torn pectoral in Week 7.